What are gliomas?

 How are gliomas treated?

-The following treatments may be used for glioma:
+These treatments may be used for glioma:

 How do I manage a glioma?

-If your motor skills, balance, or other functions have been affected by the treatment of your glioma, your doctor may advise physical therapy and occupational therapy.
+If your motor skills, balance, or other functions have been affected by the treatment of your glioma, your healthcare provider may advise physical therapy and occupational therapy.
 These can help you to regain your strength and relearn some skills.
 Occupational therapy can also help you learn new ways of doing everyday tasks.